civisanalytics/civis-python/docs/source/responses.rst

    >>> response.author.name
    'Platform User Name'

-Note that :class:`civis.response.Response` objects are read-only.
+Note that :class:`civis.Response` objects are read-only.
-If you need to modify information from a response object, call :func:`civis.response.Response.json` to get a dictionary representation of the response object.
+If you need to modify information from a response object, call :func:`civis.Response.json` to get a dictionary representation of the response object.
 You can then modify this dictionary as needed:

 .. code-block:: python